Muadh-Adekunle-Monsuru/300l-Notes/CPS 307/Types of Linked List.md

 Linked lists are data structures that consist of a sequence of nodes, where each node contains data and a reference (or link) to the next node in the sequence.
-There are several types of linked lists, each with its own characteristics and use cases.
-Here are the most common types of linked lists with simple illustrations:

 1. Singly Linked List:

    In a singly linked list, each node contains data and a reference to the next node in the sequence.
 It forms a linear chain where the last node points to null, indicating the end of the list.